vitorpoeta/vitorpoeta/README.md

 Systems Analysis and Development Student
 ----------------------------------------

-I have a keen interest in technology and am currently pursuing a degree in Analysis and Systems Development.
+I have a keen interest in technology and am currently pursuing a degree in Analysis and Systems Development (IFSul).
 As I navigate through the world of coding and problem-solving, I find joy in exploring the ever-evolving tech landscape.
 I'm eager to connect with fellow enthusiasts, learn, and contribute to the exciting field of development.

 * 🌍  I'm based in Novo Hamburgo, RS, Brasil
 * 🧠  I'm learning Algorithms and Programming Logic and studying Java OOP (object-oriented programming)